royvandewater/breezy-buoys/README.md

 ## TODO

-- Pan the camera to follow the boat and allow for larger maps
 - Islands
 - Wind gusts
 - Wind animation (without using Excalibur's particles so that we can use vector fields)